alfmep/libujson/README.md

 **-j, --json-array** Print the member names as a JSON formatted array.
 Option `--escape-members` is implied by this option.

-*Example - Print the object member names in a JSON document (that is a JSON object):*
+*Example - Print the object member names in a JSON document:*

 `ujson-tool members document.json`